JasonGROSSO/Moonshot-project/documents/report/written-report.md

 #### The Lox Language

-The Lox language was created by Robert NYSTROM for his book "Crafting Interpreters" it is a little language, it is a compact object oriented language with dynamic typing and automatic memory management, it's primary use is to serve as a basis for the interpreters of the book.
+The Lox language was created by Robert NYSTROM for his book "Crafting Interpreters".It is a little language, it is a compact object-oriented language with dynamic typing and automatic memory management, its primary use is to serve as a basis for the interpreters of the book.

-Here you can find a breakdown of the grammar / syntax of Lox .[Link to the grammar](../technical/lox.md)
+Here you can find a breakdown of the grammar/syntax of Lox.[Link to the grammar](../technical/lox.md)

 ---